 - 5.1 The Site Allocations DPD seeks to allocate land within the urban area and land released from the Green Belt to deliver the development planned by the Core Strategy.
 The allocations are called Proposal Sites.
-The Site Allocations DPD is structure in groups according to the nature and location of the allocation. - Section A: development and infrastructure sites in the Urban Area / Village - Section B: development sites within the existing Green Belt - Section C: land for SANG/open space within the Green Belt - Section D: land for essential infrastructure use within the Green Belt - Section E: safeguarded sites to be removed from the Green Belt for long term development needs - 5.2 Each Proposal Site has a unique reference number and the following information: - A brief introduction explaining the purpose of the site, the need for it and the role it will play in responding to the Core Strategy; - Proposal Site reference number and site address; - A recent photograph of the site; - A definition of the proposed uses on the site with site specific key requirements for its development; - The reasoned justification for the allocation and the evidence base supporting the proposal; - Commentary on land ownership, availability, viability and any development phasing; - The site plan; - An indicative illustration of how the allocated uses could be achieved on site, including indicative capacities where relevant. - 5.3 The Site Allocations DPD also includes an Implementation and Monitoring section, a Glossary, and various Appendices.
-A list of all the sites that have been appraised are at Appendix 5.
+The Site Allocations DPD is structured in groups according to the nature and location of the allocation. - Section A: development and infrastructure sites in the Urban Area - Section B: development and infrastructure sites within the existing Green Belt - Section C: land for SANG/open space use within the Green Belt - 5.2 Each Proposal Site has a unique reference number and the following information: - A brief introduction explaining the purpose of the site, the need for it and the role it will play in responding to the Core Strategy; - Proposal Site reference number and site address; - A recent photograph of the site; - A definition of the proposed uses on the site with site specific key requirements for its development; - The reasoned justification for the allocation and the evidence base supporting the proposal; - Commentary on land ownership, availability, viability and any development phasing; - The site plan; - An indicative illustration of how the allocated uses could be achieved on site, including indicative capacities where relevant. - 5.3 The Site Allocations DPD also includes an Implementation and Monitoring section, a Glossary, and various Appendices.
+A list of all the sites that have been appraised are at Appendix 5 of this SA Report.